brian-j-ok/chessplusplus/ABILITY_SYSTEM.md

 ### Complex Abilities
 - **FreezingBishop**: Freezes enemy pieces that land adjacent until the bishop moves
 - **BombingRook**: Can capture enemies one square beyond normal range by throwing bombs
+- **ResurrectingKing**: Once per game, when checkmated, can teleport to a random safe square
+- **GlassQueen**: Must move twice per turn but shatters if exposed to horizontal threats

 ## State Management